702573N/Obsidian-Tasks-Timeline/README.md

 - All your tasks in a clean and simple timeline view
 - Pin all your important notes directly into your timeline
-- Focus today, to do, overdue or processing tasks
+- Focus today, to do, overdue or unplanned tasks
 - Quick add new tasks to your daily note
 - Custom colors for all your tags and notes